 I like to serving on the board because this group is very helpful to me and many others and I want to make sure it continues to survive and grow.
 I have a very broad background: I am a veteran, my education is in corporate finance, and I ended my career teaching math for 12 years to innercity high school students.

-Board Member :: Debashis "Deba" Sengupta
+Board Treasurer :: Debashis "Deba" Sengupta

 For me, embracing mindfulness and meditation has been realizing how far I have drifted along the artificial life path, away from how life is supposed to be.
 At that very time, finding and being a part of our Monday evening community in Shrewsbury have been a comfort for my heart and soul.
 Out here, sharing, giving, receiving to make all our hearts and soul healthy is a natural objective shared by all of us.
 I would like to strengthen this bond with my friends here.

-Board Secretary :: Carole Williamson
+Board Member :: Carole Williamson

 Carole is excited to be a part of the vibrant and supportive MPC community and loves to connect with and learn from others, on the weekly zoom sessions.
 She has 20+ years of corporate HR experience designing and delivering benefits to support employee health and well-being and has completed the MBSR class at UMass.
 Inspired by the positive impact of mindfulness practices on her own life, Carole has completed the Mindful Leader Certified Workplace Mindfulness Facilitator program and enjoys guiding meditations in the workplace.